 BackpacksStudents should have a backpack to carry important books, notebooks, and classroom supplies back and forth to school each day; as well as with them to their daily class periods.
 They should be large enough to fit a 2 inch binder, their Glencoe Math paperback consumable workbook, at least two class books (as assigned), an A.R. reading book, and their required notebooks.
 However, it needs to still be small enough so that it will fit comfortably on the back of their chair.
 Backpacks with wheels are not permitted as they are not able to be placed on the back of student chairs and the classroom does not have adequate space to store them.

 Students are to bring a bottle of water with their name clearly labeled on it to school each day.
-Water bottles can be responsibly kept with the student or will be stored by the sink in the back of the room for each student as necessary.
+Water bottles will be responsibly kept with the student for access as necessary.

 Students will need to have a pencil pouch or pencil box of their choice to store all six-sided pencils and pens, a highlighter, an expo-marker, colored pencils, a six-inch ruler, a sock eraser or whiteboard eraser, and a glue stick.
-Due to limited desk space, students will not be able to store any pencil boxes in their desk, but rather, keep it in their backpack for accessibility for each class rotation.
+Due to limited desk space, students will not be able to store any pencil boxes in their desk, but rather, keep it in their backpack for accessibility for all class rotations.
 Pencil Pouches are preferred to Pencil Boxes, due to the lack of space in the student desk and backpack.
 Please see the "6th Grade Supply List" for all important needed supplies for a successful 6th grade school year.
 The list can be found by visiting the 6th Grade News page.
+Note: The supply list is complete and not missing any supplies.
+Students will receive additional needed supplies in class provided by the teacher(s).

 Lunch Money ~ Lunch Money payments can be made one of three convenient ways:1.
 Parents visit the cafeteria before school starts and make initial payment.2.
 Parents can make a payment online at http://www.myschoolbucks.com3.
 Students place lunch money in envelopes in the morning to be sent in daily.No money is to be stored in student desks due to potential loss or theft.Students bringing lunch from home are reminded to take home his/her lunch box daily.
 Lunch boxes left overnight may encourage unwanted pests and odors and therefore will be placed in the annex lost and found the same afternoon it is left behind.
 It will be the students responsibility to retrieve the left behind lunch box from the lost and found.
 Thank you.click on link below for more information about CUSD nutrition and food services